San Francisco, California

 Each Astronomy in the City event features a talk on a different astrophysical topic connected to the research done at the University of Birmingham.
 This month, Tiago Campante will talk about asteroseismology and the hunt for exolanets.

 The first talk begins at 6:00 pm, in the Large Lecture Theatre of the Poynting Physics Building (R13 on the campus map) on the University's Edgbaston campus.
 The University's website has directions to the Edgbaston campus and how to find the Poynting Physics Building; the lecture theatre, refreshments and demonstrations are on the second (S) floor.
+We are sorry, but the lift to the lecture theatre is currently out of service, so there is no step-free access to the lecture theatre (it is possible to use the lift in the adjacent Physics West building to limit steps to one small flight).
 For more details, including a preliminary program, please see the event website.

 Astronomy in the City is aimed at secondary school age and above.
 Children must be in Year 7 or higher to attend the Observatory tours.
 All under-18s must be accompanied by a parent/guardian/teacher.